iOghenetega/Altblog/README.md

 ---

 <!-- About the Blog -->
-## About Ze Blog
+## About Altblog

-Ze Blog is a safe space for you to explore the thoughts and experiences of fellow citizens of the internet, and share yours too.
+Altblog is a alternative space for you to explore your thoughts and experiences

 Authentication is not required to read articles on this blog, but you'll have log in to post, edit or delete your articles.

-Ze Blog was built as an exam project by <a href="https://www.github.com/Ze-Austin">Ze Austin</a>, a Backend Engineering student at <a href="https://altschoolafrica.com/schools/engineering">AltSchool Africa</a> who's learning to create magic with the Python Flask framework.
+Altblog was built as an exam project by <a href="https://www.github.com/iOghenetega">Oghenetega Kaide</a>, a Backend Engineering student at <a href="https://altschoolafrica.com/schools/engineering">AltSchool Africa</a> who's learning to create magic with the Python Flask framework.

 <p align="right"><a href="#readme-top">back to top</a></p>